Piano Sonata No. 3 (Chopin)

 The Piano Sonata No. 3 in B minor, Op.
-58, is a piano sonata in four movements composed by Polish composer Frédéric Chopin; it is the second of the composer's three mature sonatas (the others being the Piano Sonata No. 2 in B-flat minor, Op.
+58, is a piano sonata in four movements composed by Polish composer Frédéric Chopin; it is the second of the composer's three mature sonatas (the others being the Piano Sonata No. 2, Op.
 35, and the Sonata for Piano and Cello in G minor, Op.
 65).
 Completed in 1844 and published in 1845, the work is considered to be one of Chopin's most difficult compositions, both technically and musically.
-The work has a structure similar to Piano Sonata No. 5 in F Sharp Minor, Op.
+The work has a structure similar to Piano Sonata No. 5, Op.
 81 by Johann Nepomuk Hummel.

 A performance of the sonata lasts around 23 to 30 minutes, depending on whether the repetition of the exposition in the first movement is observed.
 The work is dedicated to Countess Élise de Perthuis.

 Analysis

 The sonata consists of four movements, a similar structure to the second sonata, with a lyrical largo rather than a funeral march.
 Unlike the composer's first and second sonatas, the work ends in a major key.

-Alan Walker has also noted that the third Piano Sonata was written during the time when no other sonatas by notable composers of the sonata genre, such as Mozart and Beethoven, were written in B minor.
-In addition, no sonatas written by Franz Schubert, Jan Ladislav Dussek, Johann Hummel and Carl Maria von Weber are in B minor.
-He believes the reason is that the B minor key is considered “uncomfortable” and hence avoided for long works.
-However, the B minor key has a connection to the 'flat-finger' keys of B major, D major and F-sharp major, in which the sonata explores.